TianhongDai/distributed-ppo/README.md

 python train_network.py

 ```
 You could also try some other mujoco's environment.
-This code has already pre-trained one mujoco environments: `Walker2d-v1`.
-You could try them by yourself!
+This code has already pre-trained one mujoco environment: `Walker2d-v1`.
+You could try it by yourself!

 ### Test your models:
 ```bash